 Camera, accessories, and upgradability

 Yuneec touts the Breeze as a “selfie” drone, so it comes as no surprise that the company equipped the drone with a pretty decent camera.
+Not only is drone photography a thing but it’s led to some amazing aerial art.
 This thing has a max resolution of 4K at 30 frames per second, but can also shoot in 1080p at 60FPS or 720p at 120FPS.
 It also shoots 13 megapixel still shots, has 117-degree field of view, and can swivel up or down at the touch of a button.

 For the most part, it’s a pretty solid little camera, but it does have one clear drawback: the fact that it’s not mechanically stabilized.
 Yuneec didn’t put a gimbal on Breeze’s camera, and instead opted for digital stabilization, which helps keep the drone compact.
 The only problem with this approach is that you can’t use Breeze’s stabilization features when shooting in 4K.
 The drone’s software-based stabilization only works when you shoot at a lower resolution, like 1080p or 720p.
 This leaves you with a difficult choice to make: Do you shoot high-res but potentially shaky video, or smooth but lower-resolution video?
 That’s a tough call.